pythonarcade/arcade/README.rst

-Welcome to The Arcade Library!
+Welcome to the Arcade Library!
 ==============================

 Arcade is an easy-to-learn Python library for creating 2D video games.